A4119 road: Ely and Rhondda Valleys

-Past Ynysmaerdy the dual carriage way merged into a single lane to climb a hill, which is known locally as "Stink Pot Hill" because of the sewerage works that are on the side of the road.
-In August 2022, construction started on here to upgrade the section between the Ynymaerdy and Coedely roundabouts to the dual carriageway and is expected to be completed in August 2024.
+Past Ynysmaerdy the dual carriage way climbs a hill, which is known locally as "Stink Pot Hill" because of the sewerage works that are on the side of the road..
+This was originally a single carriageway road but in August 2022, construction started to upgrade it to dual carriageway and in March 2025, it was completed.

-At the next roundabout the road splits, this is where a bypass separates from the original course of the A4119.
+At the next roundabout the road splits, this is where a bypass separates from the original course of the A4119 and from this point on the road is once again single carriageway.
 The old road through the village of Coed-Ely is to the right.
 The bypass, completed in 1987, takes the route of the old Ely Valley Railway, and the former site of the Coed-Ely Colliery is on the left.
 From here the road is still single carriageway with numerous rest areas.
 The road continues on another bypass past Tonyrefail.

 Shortly after Tonyrefail the road once again forks, with a junction for the A4233 which links with Trebanog and Porth.
 The A4119 from here follows the floor of the Valley through woodland and past a small industrial estate with the Village of Williamstown.
 At this roundabout, the A4119 meets momentarily with its original course before continuing along the old Railway line.
 The route then bypasses the village of Penygraig and south of Tonypandy, where is progresses down a steep incline.
 There is a spur with Clydach Vale before the road, still following an old railway line, progresses down to the floor of the valley where the A4119 ends with a roundabout of the A4058.

 Originally the A4119 continued along Colliers Way and Llwynypia Road, where it again followed its original course, to a Terminus at Llwynypia Hospital with the A4058, but following the completion of the Porth Relief Road, the roads were re-numbered.
 Therefore, Colliers Way and the Tonypandy North Bypass are now part of the A4058 Pontypridd to Treorchy route.